ahdinosaur/rustforge-2025-rust-in-color/slides.md

 To understand what I mean about 3D layouts, look back at my LED tetrahedron:

 Each pixel has a position in 3D space.
-Unlike most 2D or 3D projection mappings, which take a 2D raster (pixels from an image or video) and project onto a 2D or 3D surface, the LED tetrahedron is more like a graphics shader, where for each pixel (which has a 3D position), and given the current time, you calculate the color.
-So we aren't mapping 2D pixels onto a 3D surface, we're directly calculating the animation for each pixel in 3D space.
+Similar to a graphics shader, for every frame we calculate the color of every pixel, using its position and the current time.

 -->